 Usually babies need light treatment for one to two days.
 However, sometimes it may need to be given for longer to help keep bilirubin levels down.

 If bilirubin levels remain high despite light therapy, an exchange transfusion will be suggested.
 This is the quickest way to reduce bilirubin levels and involves having a transfusion of donated blood.
 All blood donated in the UK is thoroughly tested for infection by NHS Blood and Transplant Service.
 The people who donate blood are carefully selected and the blood they donate is checked to make sure it is suitable.
-If this treatment is required, your baby will need to be admitted to the intensive care unit for close monitoring.
+If this treatment is required, the baby will need to be admitted to the intensive care unit for close monitoring.